berkeley-scf/tutorial-databases/sql.md

 > **Challenge**: Write a query that will count the number of answers for
 > each question, returning the IDs of the most answered questions.
 Hint:
 > consider which field in the “answers” table we do the grouping on (and
-> you shouldn’t need to use the “questions” table.
+> you shouldn’t need to use the “questions” table).

 ## 1.4 Joins